 Assurance Vie: Like a life insurance policy in the UK but with some differences, the French Assurance Vie also acts as a will.
 Crucially – and this is a key benefit – you have considerable flexibility with an Assurance Vie as you can cease premium payments, withdraw or add funds whenever you choose, withdraw all the funds or convert the capital into a life-time annuity.
 Funds are generally either shares or bonds.
 Funds are treated as being outside of your estate, to named beneficiaries, so it is a good way of planning your inheritance if you are permanently resident in France.

 Savings accounts for those on a low income (Livret d'Epargne Populaire – LEP): If you pay very little or no income tax in France, you may be eligible for this type of savings bank account.
-The interest rate is currently 1.75%* and 100% of the capital is guaranteed.
 This account is useful for covering unexpected expenses or to carry out a project.

 What are the interest rates payable to a bank savings account?